-In the project settings dialog you can alter settings which are applicable to the whole project.
+In the App Settings dialog box, you can alter the settings that are applicable to the whole app:

 These settings influence the behavior of the Runtime when running your application.

-If this option is enabled the static resources by your mobile application are downloaded as soon as you open your application rather than bit by bit as you navigate through the app.
-This can drastically cut down on your network requests as the files can be retrieved from disk rather than from the server.
+If this option is enabled, the static resources for your mobile application are downloaded as soon as you open your application rather than bit by bit as you navigate through the app.
+This can drastically cut down the number of network requests, as the files can be retrieved from the disk rather than from the server.

 If you experience an issue while running your app in which objects seem to be lost, this option can be disabled to resolve that issue.
-If this resolves the issue, please file a bug report so that we can fix the issue in the platform.
+If this does resolve the issue, please file a bug report so that we can fix the issue in the platform.

 Here you can select a microflow that is automatically executed immediately after the application has been started up.